 speaker and refreshments.
 The Historical Society Board meets monthly.

-A newsletter is published and sent to each member three times a year in March, June and October.
+Our newsletter, "The Graysonite", is published and sent to each member at least three times a year in March.

 The Society owns three